ksanjaykumar1/telecom-demo/README.md

 ![mediator](https://github.com/ksanjaykumar1/telecom-demo/assets/72605368/db9c70f9-68b7-4f41-8ec8-857ffc017787)
 The request was sent to issuer agent and it says the connection status is completed with Animo Mediator.

 At the start, the issuer agent writes the necessary crypto material into the ledger i.e. schema and credential definition.
 The below screenshot display the query request.
-If schema Id or Credential Def Id is not passed as value in the respected API calls then initally registered schema Id or Credential Def Id is picked and queried from the ledger.
+If schema Id or Credential Def Id is not passed as a value in the respected API calls then initally registered schema Id or Credential Def Id is picked and queried from the ledger and sent as a response to the API call.

 ![Screenshot from 2023-05-22 19-40-05](https://github.com/ksanjaykumar1/telecom-demo/assets/72605368/c3316e96-d43e-437a-8085-7fbeb2e31ecf)